pranavtailor/Calculator/README.md

 # CalculatorGUI
 A simple calculator GUI made in Python
+Uses Tkinter for GUI

-Pranav Tailor
+--Pranav Tailor